 To help you succeed academically – and balance your life and course work – we offer a wide range of resources and services.
 Everything from writing workshops and peer mentorship to wellness support and career guidance is available to fulfill our LA&PS students’ needs.
-Explore the sections below to access these on-campus resources.
+Explore the sections to access these on-campus resources.

 Get the guidance you need to achieve your academic goals with workshops and services that address learning skills such as time management, writing effectively, ways to study and preparing for exams.